 Vegan Chocolate Chip Cookies Recipe Tips

-I love baking with Sunwarrior protein powder.
+I love baking with Nuzest protein powder.
 It mixes very easily and doesn’t clump.
 The vanilla protein powder adds just enough sweetness without tasting fake.

 If you are a practicing vegan or avoiding dairy, please check your chocolate chips to be sure they are dairy free.
-Enjoy Life (affiliate link) is a great option and are readily available online.
-I often see them on sale at EarthFare (here in the South).
+Enjoy Life or Pascha Chocolate (affiliate link) is a great option and are readily available online.
+I often see them at specialty stores like Whole Foods, EarthFare (here in the South), or Sprouts.

 Vegan Chocolate Chip Cookies